http://www.newpaltz.edu/edadmin

 EDA776.
 Finance and Revenue Management.
 3 Credits.

-Theory and practices of educational finance in public education.
-Relations with state and federal sources, changing conceptions of government functions.
-Foundation support for education, grants for research and innovation.
-Weaknesses and strengths of current educational finance and suggested improvements.
-Interrelations of education and the economy; financing local school systems.
+Candidates will study the theory and practice of educational finance in public education, including relations among local, state, and federal sources and changing conceptions of governmental functions.
+Topics include the foundational supports for education, grants for research and innovation, weaknesses and strengths of current educational finance, interrelations between education and the economy, and financing of local school systems.

 Restrictions: